OGRECave/ogre/Docs/src/tutorials/volume.md

 Ogre::Volume::ChunkParameters parameters;
 parameters.sceneManager = mSceneMgr;       // The SceneManager to use
 parameters.src = &unionSrc;                // The just created density source.
-parameters.baseError = (Real)1.8;          // The error of the highest LOD-level
+parameters.baseError = 1.8;                // The error of the highest LOD-level
-parameters.errorMultiplicator = (Real)0.9; // The factor between each LOD-level (error = baseError * errorMultiplicator  * level)
+parameters.errorMultiplicator = 0.9;       // The factor between each LOD-level (error = baseError * errorMultiplicator  * level)
-parameters.skirtFactor = (Real)0.7;        // Controls how long the skirts are.
+parameters.skirtFactor = 0.7;              // Controls how long the skirts are.
 The lower the number, the shorter the skirts are.
 This saves geometry.
-But if they are too short, cracks might occure. parameters.scale = 10;                     // The displayed volume will be scaled by this factor. parameters.maxScreenSpaceError = 30;       // The screen space error controlling when the LOD-levels change.
+But if they are too short, cracks might occur. parameters.scale = 10;                     // The displayed volume will be scaled by this factor. parameters.maxScreenSpaceError = 30;       // The screen space error controlling when the LOD-levels change.
 ```